Determine the Purpose of Your Cost Analysis

 - Improve the financial health and mission alignment of the organization as a whole

-This second set of decisions requires additional analysis, but a good understanding of the true costs of your programs is the indispensible first step.
+This second set of decisions requires additional analysis, but a good understanding of the true costs of your programs is the indispensable first step.

 Define Your Programs